Pekalongan: History

 From the 1830s, the Pekalongan area became a major producer of sugar.
 Sugarcane had been grown in the area since the early 12th century, as recorded in Chinese history books, but production expanded substantially during the mid-19th century due to Dutch efforts.
-Initially, production was boosted through compulsory corvée labor; the Dutch colonial government took advantage of longstanding Javanese expectations that the peasantry contributes a part of their labor to the state.
+Initially, production was boosted through compulsory corvée labor.
+The Dutch colonial government took advantage of longstanding Javanese expectations that the peasantry contribute a part of their labor to the state.
 Between the 1860s and the 1890s, this system was phased out, and workers were paid directly.
 The colonial sugar industry collapsed during the Great Depression of the 1930s, but sugar remains a key export of the area in independent Indonesia.

-On October 8, 1945, an anti "Swapraja"/anti feudalism movement called Three Regions Movement/"Gerakan Tiga Daerah" was established in Tegal, Pekalongan, and Brebes.
+On 8 October 1945, an anti "Swapraja"/anti feudalism movement called Three Regions Movement/"Gerakan Tiga Daerah" was established in Tegal, Pekalongan, and Brebes.
 The goal of this movement was to replace the blue blood regents (related to the kings from Jogyakarta and Surakarta) with ordinary people.
-According to the leaders of this movement, the old regents had cooperated with Japanese during World War II and sent people to the Japanese slave labor camps.
+According to the leaders of this movement, the old regents had cooperated with Japanese during World War II and sent people to Japanese slave labor camps.

-The main leader of this movement was Sarjiyo who became the new regent of Pekalongan.
+The main leader of this movement was Sarjiyo, who became the new regent of Pekalongan.
 Other leaders of this movement were Kutil, K. Mijaya, and Ir.
 Sakirman.
 Ir Sakirman was the local leader of Indonesian Communist Party (PKI).

 The old regents were arrested, stripped naked, and dragged into the prisons.
 Other government officials and police officers were kidnapped and massacred at Talang bridge.
 This movement also started a racial riot against ethnic Chinese in Brebes.

-The government of Republic of Indonesia (RI) in Jogyakarta disagree with this movement and declared it as an illegal movement.

-On November 4, 1945, the movement attacked Indonesian army HQ and the regent office in Pekalongan.
-The rebels were defeated by Indonesian army in a fierce battle on December 21, 1945.
+The government of Republic of Indonesia in Jogyakarta disagreed with this movement and declared it was illegal.
+On 4 November 1945, the movement attacked the Indonesian army HQ and the regent's office in Pekalongan.
+The rebels were defeated by Indonesian army in a fierce battle on 21 December 1945.
 Most leaders of this movement were arrested and thrown into the prisons.
-This rebellion is called Three Regions Affair.
+This rebellion is known as the Three Regions Affair.

-Geographic
+Geography

-Pekalongan city extend between 6º50’42"–6º55’44" South latitude and 109º37’55"–109º42’19" East longitude.
-Based on fictive coordinates, Pekalongan extend between 510.00 – 518.00 km longitudinal and 517.75 – 526.75 km crosswise.
+Pekalongan city extends between 6°50'42"–6°55'44" South latitude and 109°37'55"–109°42'19" East longitude.
 The farthest distance from north to south is ± 9 km, and west to east is ± 7 km.
-The administrative border of Pekalongan city are:
+The administrative borders of Pekalongan city are:

+The built-up area of Pekalongan extends beyond the city limits to include significant suburban populations in both Pekalongan Regency to the west and south (notably Buaran, Tirto, Wiradesa and Wonokerto Districts which together cover 55.54 km2 and had a population of 239,929 in mid 2024) and Batang Regency to the east (particularly Batang District and Warungasem District).
+At the 1990 Census it had a population of 417,744.